JuhoTurunen/chess-app/README.md

 # Chess App

 This application works as a chess engine.
-Using it, you can play against a friend on a same computer, or against an AI opponent with varying difficulties.
-The game keeps score of your games against the AI opponent.
+Using it, you can play chess against a friend on the same computer or against an AI opponent with varying difficulties.
+The game keeps score of your wins and losses against the AI opponent.

 ## Documentation
 [Requirements specification](https://github.com/JuhoTurunen/ot-harjoitustyo/blob/main/documentation/requirements_specification.md)